jhoopes/moodle-mod_activequiz/README.txt

 Feedback:
 ---------

-You can contact me (John Hoopes) at hoopes AT wisc DOT edu You can contact Davo Smith on 'moodle AT davosmith DOT co DOT uk, or at http://www.davosmith.co.uk/contact.php
+You can contact me (John Hoopes) at john DOT z DOT hoopes AT gmail DOT com You can contact Davo Smith on 'moodle AT davosmith DOT co DOT uk, or at http://www.davosmith.co.uk/contact.php

-This module is provided as is by the University of Wisconsin released under the same license of Moodle (GPL v3)
+This module is provided as is by John Hoopes and the University of Wisconsin released under the same license of Moodle (GPL v3)